Sakitoshi/trimui_smart_stock_remix/README.md

+### EasyRPG usage:

+EasyRPG emulator is an old version (0.6.1) that doesn't support *.easyrpg* zipped files.<br />
+So, in order to keep things cleaner in the game list, "fake" *.easyrpg* files must be used.

+They are simple text files you can create with notepad and contain the relative path to the *RPG_RT.ldb* file of the game.

+Simply follow these steps when copying EasyRPG games:

+1) Copy the game folder to the *Roms/EasyRPG* folder (example: *Roms/EasyRPG/Yume_Nikki*).
+2) Create a text file in the *Roms/EasyRPG* folder containing the path to the *RPG_RT.ldb* file of the game (example: *Yume_Nikki/RPG.RT.ldb*).
+3) Rename the text file so its extension is *.easyrpg* (example: *Yume Nikki.easyrpg*).

 ### Known Issues

-* When plugging USB-C headphones, audio isn't switched automatically if Retroarch is already running.<br />
+* When plugging USB-C headphones, audio isn't switched automatically if a game is already running.<br />
-  To fix it, you have to go into Retroarch audio settings and toggle audio output.
+  To workaround it on Retroarch, you have to go into Retroarch audio settings and toggle audio output.<br />
+  Menu button > Advanced menu > B button > Settings > Audio > Output > turn audio off and on again.
 * Nintendo DS completely ignores USB-C headphones.
 * Safe shutdown app doesn't turn off the screen once the system has been successfully shutdown.